This blog post is part of a series focused on managing accounts at TechSoup.org.

 Updated on 10/15/2015

-As mentioned in the first post in this series about Registration, joining TechSoup as a member gives you access to the TechSoup forums and other useful community resources, as well as letting you register organizations and request product donations.
+As mentioned in the first post in this series about Registration, joining TechSoup as a member gives you access to the TechSoup forums, blog, and other useful community resources, as well as letting you register organizations and request product donations.
 In this post I'd like to talk about maintaining the individual member profile and taking advantage of some of those community resources!

 The My Member Profile page contains the basic information such as name, email address, password, and security question.
 You can edit your information by clicking on the gear icon at the top of the page, logging in, and then clicking on Edit This Information in the Profile Information section of the page.

 The My Member Profile page also contains a link for your My Forum Profile page.
 For those members who are interested in engaging others in the nonprofit community to share stories, get feedback and suggestions, or look for technology solutions, the community forums are a great place to spend some quality time.
 You can ask questions about a specific technology, share advice on how you've set up your network, and answer questions from other nonprofit practitioners who need help with their technology.

-The Community Profile page is a dashboard area where you can see your recent forum activity, posts that you have marked as your favorites, private messages, as well as recent posts by any of your forum friends.
+The My Forumy Profile page is a dashboard area where you can see your recent forum and blog activity, posts that you have marked as your favorites, private messages, as well as recent posts by any of your forum friends.
 There are also links on the page to View and Edit Profile.

 Your profile lets you add a photo and custom bio.
 You can also edit your community settings for notifications, and to add a signature, RSS feeds, and additional information.

 Why fill out your profile?
 It is an easy way to let others know about you and the work that your organization is doing, to network and make connections with other organizations and share resources and ideas!